alknopfler/alknopfler.github.io/content/about.md

 ### Experiences Summary:

 - `Senior Telco Edge software Engineer at Suse` involve into the Telco Edge projects in order to develop the new Telco Edge Platform based on Suse Edge stack.
+Working with RKE2/K3S, Rancher, Cluster API (CAPI), Metal3, Metallb, Multus (Calico, cilium, flannel), SRIOV, DPDK, OVS, K8s, 5G Telco workloads like FlexRan, and many other technologies in order to develop and integrate the new Telco Edge Platform.

 - `Principal Software Engineer at Red Hat` involved in several projects doing integrations tasks for AssistedInstaller, ACM and OCP sub-products.
 Developing with Golang and operator-sdk the latency k8s operator for Telco customers integrating the solution into ACM placementrules.
 Moreover, I've been working with Baremetal creating ZTPFW (Zero Touch Provisioning Factory Workflow) in order to deploy edge clusters without any manual interaction.